benj-chen/Curriculum2020/CodeStructure.md

 ## 1. Purpose

 This activity will introduce this year's code structure, describing how all of its components work together to make the robot complete complex tasks.
-Additionally, it will detail the procedures used when developing code with a team.
-Namely, the process of Pull Request approval and the reviewing of code.

 ## 2. Materials